Perfect or Perfectionism?

 NT:5048 teleioo (tel-i-o'-o); from NT:5046; to complete, i.e. (literally) accomplish, or (figuratively) consummate (in character): KJV-consecrate, finish, fulfil, make) perfect.

-Finally, brethren, farewell.
+2 Cor 13:11 KJV Finally, brethren, farewell.
 Be perfect, be of good comfort, be of one mind, live in peace; and the God of love and peace shall be with you.
 (2675)

 NT:2675 katartizo (kat-ar-tid'-zo); from NT:2596 and a derivative of NT:739; to complete thoroughly, i.e. repair (literally or figuratively) or adjust: KJV-fit, frame, mend, (make) perfect (-ly join together), prepare, restore.

-Gal 3:3 KJV Are ye so foolish? having begun in the Spirit, are ye now made perfect by the flesh [2005 - made perfect]
+Gal 3:3 KJV Are ye so foolish? having begun in the Spirit,

 NT:2005 epiteleo (ep-ee-tel-eh'-o); from NT:1909 and NT:5055; to fulfill further (or completely), i.e. execute; by implication, to terminate, undergo: KJV-accomplish, do, finish, (make) (perfect), perform (X -ance).

-He is our righteousness !
-It is by faith we have been saved that no man could boast !
-But our churches are full of boasting.so GOD MUST COME AND TRANSFORM US !
-His word in the Old Testament establishes this.
-The lame are not yet leaping like deer commonly, like it says in Isaiah 66.
+The lame are not yet leaping like a deer commonly, like it says in Isaiah 66.
 He promises to bring us forth to birth of Christ in us, the Hope of Glory.
 We are on the path.
-And there is also admonishment to those who stubbornly refuse to get the healing needed to be made perfect !
+And there is also admonishment to those who stubbornly refuse to get the healing needed to be made perfect!
 It is ONLY in HIS PRESENCE that we can be healed and perfected.
-Not by our own might or strength, but by HIS SPIRIT !
+Not by our own might or strength, but by HIS SPIRIT!
 But we must submit to His will in inner healing and deliverance.
 We must cooperate with the Holy Spirit !

-Eph 4:13 KJV Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ: [5046 perfect ]
+Eph 4:13 KJV Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ: [5046 perfect - teleios ]

 Phil 3:15 KJV Let us therefore, as many as be perfect, be thus minded: and if in any thing ye be otherwise minded, God shall reveal even this unto you.